It shouldn’t surprise you that people hold onto their beliefs and ideologies strongly. I know this because it’s exactly what I do.

 Consequently, you are no longer foreigners and strangers, but fellow citizens with God’s people and also members of his household, built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
 In him the whole building is joined together and rises to become a holy temple in the Lord.
 And in him you too are being built together to become a dwelling in which God lives by his Spirit.
 Ephesians 2:19-22

-We are the body of Christ, sons and daughters, brothers and sisters of the Most High King.
+We are the body of Christ, sons and daughters, brothers and sisters.
 We are the reconciled and redeemed.

-Let's bring that knowledge of whose we are into our conversations and relationships!
+I recently learned that my idea of love was all wrong and it was very humbling.
+Some of you might be in the same boat.
 Pursue humility, putting others before yourself, in order to love people with Christ’s love.
 Rely on and be filled with the Holy Spirit, because without him we do not have the strength and power to succeed at loving others well.
 Finally, remember who you are and what Christ did for you.
 He loved you past the point where it was painful.
-Therefore, go and do likewise.
+Christ thought you were worthy of love, therefore love others.

 ©1994-2021 Cru.
 All Rights Reserved.